maupilia/SRT/sphinx/Figures/Check-fig/Check-fig.rst

            :width: 15cm
 	   :align: center

-	   The **MinorServo** monitor shows the current setup code and the minor servo status and movement.
-In this case the image refered to the C-band configuration.
+	   The **MinorServo** monitor shows the current setup code and the minor-servo status and movement.
+In this case the image refers to the C-band configuration.

        .. _srt_minorservo_LLP: